 Security and Fire Safety Information

 BC is committed to assisting all members of the BC community in providing for their own safety and security.
-Information regarding campus security, personal safety, including topics such as, crime prevention, law enforcement authority, crime reporting policies, crime statistics for the most recent three year period, and disciplinary procedures is available on Public Safety’s Crime Awareness web page.
+Information regarding campus security, personal safety, including topics such as, crime prevention, law enforcement authority, crime reporting policies, crime statistics for the most recent three year period, and disciplinary procedures is available on Public Safety’s Jean Clery resource page.

 Smoking on Campus